 If a 30 week ultrasound is on the cards for you, you’re in the home stretch of your pregnancy.
 How.
 Very.
 Exciting.

 In less time than it takes to grow a pumpkin, you’ll be holding your baby on the outside rather than on the inside.

 While those are certainly highly important concerns, so too are questions regarding the final stage of your pregnancy—and one of the most pertinent of these is:

 At 30 weeks pregnant, what on earth is going on inside of me?

 So, without further ado, here’s your quick 30 week ultrasound Q&A:

-30 week pregnant ultrasound
+- What to ask at 30 week ultrasound

 Do you get an ultrasound at 30 weeks?

 If you are having a 30 week ultrasound, the main purpose of it will be to determine that the little squirt is growing as they should.

 Is your baby fully developed at 30 weeks?

-Weighing in at a whopping 2.9lbs (or the weight of THREE SOCCER BALLS), their main job now is to keep putting on weight for their big day.
+Weighing in at a whopping 2.9lbs (or the weight of three soccer balls), their main job now is to keep putting on weight for their big day.

 What does a 30 week fetus look like?

-A 30 week ultrasound will reveal a tiny being that looks pretty damn similar to the person you’re going to meet in approximately 10 weeks’ time.
+A 30 week ultrasound will reveal a tiny being that looks pretty damn similar to the person you’re going to meet in (roughly) 10 weeks’ time.

 Your doc might give you the choice between the following ultrasound types: